 Also of interest is that Wallsburg has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Wallsburg is a great place for families with children to consider.
-First of all, many other families with children live here, making Wallsburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Wallsburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Wallsburg is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wallsburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small town, Wallsburg doesn't have a public transportation system that people use for their commute.
+Wallsburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Wallsburg in 2022 was $32,620, which is middle income relative to Utah and the nation.
 This equates to an annual income of $130,480 for a family of four.
 However, Wallsburg contains both very wealthy and poor people as well.